 A.O.SMITH IN 1988.

-BEST WELD PRACTICES: 50 PLUS YEARS
+BEST WELD PRACTICES AND WELD PROCESS CONTROLS: 50 PLUS YEARS

 AFTER THE DEVELOPMENT OF MIG EQUIPMENT, THERE IS LESS THAN A HANDFUL OF COMPANIES

 IN NORTH AMERICA THAT HAVE IMPLEMENTED MULTI-PLANT MANUAL / ROBOT BEST MIG WELD